micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 As soon as her eyes saw them, She lusted for them And sent messengers to them in Chaldea.

 ###### 17
-"Then the [^c]Babylonians came to her, into the bed of love, And they defiled her with their immorality; So she was defiled by them, and alienated herself from them.
+"Then the Babylonians came to her, into the bed of love, And they defiled her with their immorality; So she was defiled by them, and alienated herself from them.

 ###### 18
 She revealed her harlotry and uncovered her nakedness.
 Then I alienated Myself from her, As I had alienated Myself from her sister.